Human rights in Bosnia and Herzegovina: Sexual orientation and gender identity

 Same-sexual activity is legal in Bosnia and Herzegovina.
 Same sex marriage and relationships are not legally recognised under Bosnian law.
 Transgender persons are allowed to change their legal gender.
 In the United Nations Human Rights Council's 2019 report on Bosnia and Herzegovina, the Human Rights Committee and the Committee Against Torture expressed concern at the lack of investigation by authorities of hate crimes committed towards lesbian, gay, bisexual and transgender people.
 Homophobia and violence and hate crimes against members of the LGBT community is widespread in Bosnia and Herzegovina.
 In September 2008, seven civilians and a police officer were injured by anti-LGBT protestors at the Queer Festival Sarajevo.
 The organisers of the festival received anonymous death threats leading up to the festival.
 Six people were hospitalised with head injuries and one of the attackers was detained by police.
 In September 2019 Bosnia's first LGBT pride parade was held in Sarajevo, the country's capital city.
-One thousand police officers were present to protect the protestors from violence and hate crimes.
+One thousand police officers were present to protect the attendees from violence and hate crimes.
 Counter-protests were held in Sarajevo by anti-LGBT groups at the same time as the Pride parade.

 Women’s rights

 The Organisation for Security and Co-operation in Europe's Mission to Bosnia and Herzegovina reports that violence against women is a widespread problem in Bosnian society.
 The mission also reports that women are under-represented and marginalised in the private and public sectors.
 During the 1992-1995 Bosnian War, there was an epidemic of sexual violence.
 No official figures exist on the number of women who were sexually assaulted during the War, however estimates range between 20, 000 and 50, 000.
 The Bosnian legal system has been largely unresponsive in prosecuting men who committed sexual assault during the war.
-Victims risk losing thousands of euros in court fees if they sue the Republika Srpska for damages caused by sexual assaults committed by their soldiers during the war.
+Victims risk losing large amounts of money in court fees if they sue the Republika Srpska for damages caused by sexual assaults committed by their soldiers during the war.